dattranclouds/dattranclouds.github.io/_posts/2023-12-18-azuread-authorization-callgraphapi.md

 - Click the **Call Graph** button to make a call to Microsoft Graph's [/me endpoint](https://docs.microsoft.com/graph/api/user-get?view=graph-rest-1.0&tabs=java#example-2-signed-in-user-request) and see a selection of user details obtained.
 - You can also use the button on the top right to sign out.

-> :information_source: Did the sample not work for you as expected?
+> **Note:** Did the sample not work for you as expected?
 Did you encounter issues trying this sample?
 Then please reach out to us using the [GitHub Issues](../../../../issues) page.

-## We'd love your feedback!

-Were we successful in addressing your learning objective?
-Consider taking a moment to [share your experience with us](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR73pcsbpbxNJuZCMKN0lURpURDQwVUxQWENUMlpLUlA0QzdJNVE3TUJRSyQlQCN0PWcu).

 ## About the code